gvSIGAssociation/gvnix/readme.txt

 This document is written using the reStructuredText markup and UTF-8 charset encoding.

-Copyright (C) 2010 Conselleria de Infraestructuras y Transporte - Generalitat Valenciana
+Copyright (C) 2010 Conselleria d'Infraestructures i Transport - Generalitat Valenciana

 This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
 To view a copy of this license, visit